How to Remove Office 365 Subscription from PC? Here’s How

 How to Remove Office 365 Subscription from PC?

-Method 1.
-Use Control Panel (Quick Uninstall)
+#1.
+Use Control Panel

 This is the quickest way to remove Microsoft 365 apps from your PC using the built-in Programs and Features tool in Windows.
+The steps are as follows:

 - Press Win + R, type appwiz.cpl, and hit Enter.